gazebosim/gz-physics/tutorials/09_use_custom_engine.md

 \ref implementcustomfeature "Implement custom feature" tutorial, we walked through how to define and implement a custom feature using an already supported physics engine.
-This tutorial will explain step-by-step how to interface with any physics engine using Ignition Physics.
+This tutorial will explain step-by-step how to interface with any physics engine using Gazebo Physics.
 We will use [TPE](https://github.com/gazebosim/gz-physics/tree/main/tpe) as an example in this tutorial.

 ### Structure of a physics plugin

 Depending on what physics engine you would like to use, the folder structure could be slightly different from what's shown below.
-Here's the plugin folder structure of TPE, within the Ignition Physics library.
+Here's the plugin folder structure of TPE, within the Gazebo Physics library.

 ```
 ign-physics